penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/google-captcha/readme.txt

 8. reCaptcha Allow List page.

 == Changelog ==

+= V1.66 - 22.11.2021 =
+* NEW : The French language file was added.
+* Update : BWS Panel section was updated.
+* Pro : The issue with Elementor Pro 3.5.0 has been fixed.

+= V1.65 - 01.10.2021 =
+* Update : All functionality was updated for WordPress 5.8.1
+* Update : BWS Panel section was updated.
+* Pro : The compatibility with Elementor Pro Contact Form has been added.

+= V1.64 - 18.08.2021 =
+* Bugfix : 'use strict' was added.
+* Pro : The compatibility with Caldera Member has been added.

+= V1.63 - 21.07.2021 =
+* Update : All functionality was updated for WordPress 5.8.
+* Update : BWS Panel section was updated.
+* Bugfix : The compatibility issue with Limit Attempts by BestWebSoft has been fixed.
+* Pro : The issue with Ninja Forms on plugin-information tab has been fixed.
+* Pro : The compatibility with Ultimate Member has been added.

+= V1.62 - 14.05.2021 =
+* Update : All functionality was updated for WordPress 5.7.2.
+* Bugfix : The issue of sending a password reset link on the user edit page has been fixed.
+* Pro : The issue with submitting Contact 7 form with empty recaptcha has been fixed.
+* Pro : The issue with displaying recaptcha in the form of creating a new topic and in the reply form has been fixed.
+* Pro : The compatibility with WPForms has been added.

+= V1.61 - 06.04.2021 =
+* Update : Settings page has been changed for better usability.
+* Update : BWS Panel section was updated.
+* Update : All functionality was updated for WordPress 5.7.

+= V1.60 - 15.01.2021 =
+* Pro : The compatibility with Gravity Forms has been added.
+* Pro : The compatibility with WooCommerce has been improved.
+* Update : All functionality was updated for WordPress 5.6.

 = V1.59 - 02.12.2020 =
 * NEW : The Turkish language file was added.